rems-project/cn-tutorial/docs/getting-started/tutorials/testing/outline.md

     - Here are requirements (with or without test cases); write the spec and the code

+- Not sure exactly how to talk about signed arithmetic, etc., in the context of "plain old specification and testing", before we get to verification.

 ____________________________________________________________________

 # CN / VSCode Nits